Social Order Maintenance Act

 Self-government ordinances prescribed in the preceding paragraph shall include the following requirements:

-2. If the district is located in a non-urban area, it is limited to the land specifically for recreational purposes, with the exception of the recreation area for children or youth.
+2. If the district is located in a non-urban area, it is limited to the land specifically for recreational purposes, except the recreation area for children or youth.

 3. The districts described in the preceding two subparagraphs shall be kept at an appropriate distance from buildings such as schools, nurseries, temples, and churches.